dyz1027543829/learngit/readme.txt

 GIit is a distributed version control system,
 Git is free software
-Git has mutable index called stage..
+Git has mutable index called stage.
+Git tracks changes.